 - It is important that you bring to the counseling session:

 - Copy of your FEMA flood history report

 - Three (3) itemized bids from different repair companies for the scope of work to be done on your home

-During the one-on-one Housing Recovery session, homeowners/renters will review their financial and housing situation in-depth with a housing counselor and discuss housing goals and timelines.
+During these two one-on-one Housing Recovery sessions, homeowners will review their financial and housing situation in-depth with a housing counselor and discuss housing goals and timelines.
 The counselors will first screen to ensure clients have applied for all available community resources.
 Next clients and counselors will complete a thorough financial assessment and a household budget to stabilize the family financially during the transition time.
-We will review any concerns related to the current rent/lease or mortgage on the flooded property.
-Lastly, the counselor and the homeowner/renter will co-develop a Housing Recovery Plan.
+We will review any concerns related to the current mortgage on the flooded property.
+Lastly, the counselor and the homeowner will co-develop a Housing Recovery Plan.
 The counselor will use this plan to connect clients to essential services, as needed, to meet client’s needs.

 STEP 3: Connect to essential recovery support & follow-up

 At the end of the session, the client will receive referral connections to essential support services and programs based the client’s Housing Recovery Plan in the short-to-mid-term.
-In some cases, this may mean connecting to a volunteer construction crew.
+In some cases, this may mean connecting to a volunteer construction crew or a DIY Class.
 In other cases, it might be connect to donated building materials.
 And finally, as appropriate, this may lead to a referral to Avenue’s Home Repair Grant program.
 Due to the extremely high demand for home repair grants and the magnitude of damages incurred, Avenue cannot provide grants to all participants.